Lauren (Cameroonian footballer)

-Laureano Bisan-Etame Mayer (born 19 January 1977), commonly known as Lauren, is a Cameroonian former footballer who played as a right-back.
+Laureano Bisan-Etame Mayer (born 19 January 1977), commonly known as Lauren, is a Cameroonian former footballer who played as a right-back after becoming a right midfielder.

-As an Arsenal player he won several trophies and is known as one of 'The Invincibles', a title given to the Arsenal squad in 2004 after they went undefeated in the 2003–04 season and won the Premier League title.
+Born in Cameroon to refugees from Equatorial Guinea, he moved to Spain at a young age where he was raised.
+He started his career with Sevilla in Spain.
+He played for Arsenal between 2000 and 2007 where he won several trophies and is known as one of 'The Invincibles', a title given to the Arsenal squad that was undefeated during the 2003–04 Premier League season.

 He also won an Olympic Gold Medal at the 2000 Sydney Olympics and two Africa Cup of Nations titles in 2000 and 2002 with Cameroon.
-He holds dual Cameroonian-Spanish nationality due to being raised in Spain.
+He holds dual Cameroonian-Spanish nationality.

 Club career

 Early career

-Lauren was born in Kribi, Cameroon, as his parents fled Equatorial Guinea due to the political persecution during the dictatorship of Francisco Macías Nguema.
-Then the family moved to Seville, Spain, where he was raised.
-He started his career in Spain playing for Utrera on loan from Sevilla, San Fernando, Sevilla, Levante, and Mallorca.
-He played the Cup Winners Cup with Mallorca against Lazio, and classified Mallorca to the Champions League.
-He received important offers (Real Madrid, Roma...), but he chose Arsenal.
+Lauren was born in Kribi, Cameroon to parents from Equatorial Guinea who had fled political persecution during the dictatorship of Francisco Macías Nguema.
+At a young age his family moved to Seville, Spain, where he was raised.
+He started his career in Spain playing for Utrera on loan from Sevilla.
+He then played for Sevilla B, Levante, and Mallorca.
+He played with Mallorca in the 1999 UEFA Cup Winners' Cup final defeat against Lazio, and helped Mallorca qualify for the Champions League by coming 3rd in the 1998–99 La Liga season.
+After the end of 1999–2000 La Liga season, Lauren received offers from numerous clubs including Real Madrid and Roma but ended up moving to Arsenal in England.